gimseng/99-ML-Learning-Projects/009/exercise/readme.md

 5) K-Means
 6) Gradient Boosting (XGBoost, CatBoost)
 7) Other
-### Suggestions
-train/test split ratio is 80/20.
-But feel free to tweak around it.
-Tip: Use Classification models for this dataset, and use .predict_proba() to get the answer in the range 0 to 1

-### Note- You can make as many models as you want but only make a PR for any 1-2 of your best models
+## Suggestions/guides:

+We will have a model performance comparison table, so it is best to standardise metric/measures as well as some performance measurement practices.

+- Please use train/test split ratio of 80/20.
+Random seeds could be anything, they should not matter.

+- Please provide the full confusion marix and/of F1 score.

+- Feel free to tune and work on as many models as you want offline.
+When submitting PR, please check in the issue ticket (#99)[https://github.com/gimseng/99-ML-Learning-Projects/issues/98] to see if the models have been submitted before.
+If you feel that you substantially improve the same model, feel free to discuss in the issue ticket and we should either modify the submitted model or replaced it.